What is Days Working Capital (DWC)?

 Why is the term operating used with the Current Assets?
-It is because we will not include non-operating current assets which are not contributing directly to the core operations of the company like extra funds kept in expectation of an acquisition opportunity, funds reserved for payment in case the company loses lawsuit etc.
+It is because we will not include non-operating current assets that do not contribute directly to the company’s core operations like extra funds kept in expectation of an acquisition opportunity, funds reserved for payment in case the company loses a lawsuit, etc.

 Days of Working Capital Calculation and Example

-Now, let’s understand how to calculate days of working capital with an example.
+Now, let’s understand how to calculate working capital days with an example.

 |Current Assets||Amount (in $)||Current Liabilities||Amount (in $)|